Home » Are Rats Good Swimmers?

 Can Rats Drown in Water?

-Although rats are skilled swimmers, they can drown in water, just like most terrestrial mammals.
+Although rats are skilled swimmers, they can drown in water like most terrestrial mammals.

 Rats can only hold their breath underwater for 3 minutes at a time.
-So, a rat would drown underwater after that point unless it comes up for more air.
+After that point, they drown unless they come up for more air.

 Can Rats Jump Out of Water?